Plan for switching to electric vehicles and e-cycles

 1. Energy-efficiency: energy use (MWh) may be up to 75% less than the equivalent petrol or diesel fleet.

 5. Exemption from charges for vehicles that do not meet the emissions and safety standards.
-These include:
+Exemptions include the:

-- the Low Emission Zone (LEZ) charge which covers most of Greater London
+- Low Emission Zone (LEZ) charge which covers most of Greater London

-- the Ultra Low Emission Zone (ULEZ) charge which covers all London boroughs
+- Ultra Low Emission Zone (ULEZ) charge which covers all London boroughs

-- the daily Clean Air Zone (CAZ) charge for Bath, Birmingham, Bradford, Bristol, Greater Manchester (under review), Portsmouth, Sheffield, Tyneside – Newcastle and Gateshead
+- Daily Clean Air Zone (CAZ) charge for Bath, Birmingham, Bradford, Bristol, Greater Manchester (under review), Portsmouth, Sheffield, Tyneside – Newcastle and Gateshead

 - low emission zones in Scotland